Esteban Gutiérrez: IndyCar

 On 1 June 2017, it was announced that Gutiérrez would be joining the IndyCar Series for the Chevrolet Detroit Grand Prix Presented by Lear Corporation, standing in for the injured Sébastien Bourdais at Dale Coyne Racing.
-Gutiérrez participated in seven events.
+Gutiérrez participated in seven events, and had a best finish of 13th at Iowa Speedway.

 Esports

 During the 2020 COVID-19 pandemic and subsequent lockdown, relatively new to esports, Gutiérrez began participating in a variety of esports events, taking multiple wins and podium finishes.

-He competed in the F1 Esports Virtual Grand Prix Series and The Race All Stars, where he was fighting for the title until a technical glitch took him out of contention in the final round.
+Gutiérrez competed in the F1 Esports Virtual Grand Prix Series and The Race All Stars, where he was fighting for the title until a technical glitch took him out of contention in the final round.
 Since the culmination of these events, Gutiérrez has continued streaming on his dedicated channel on Twitch and Discord.